StarpTech/apollo-datasource-http/README.md

 maxmemory-policy allkeys-lru
 ```

-This will limit the cache to 10MB and removes the least recently used keys from the cache when the cache hits the limits.
+This will limit the cache to 10MB and removes the least recently used keys from the cache.